flunkout-dvlpr/jarvis/README.md

 mixer.setvolume(90)
 print(mixer.getvolume())
 ```
-* I sorted the JARVIS audio files into a main folder containing sub-folders based on use case (dates, weekdays, numbers, etc) and declared sub-folder paths as formatted strings, making it easy to edit the base path.
+* I organized the JARVIS audio files into a main folder containing sub-folders based on use case (dates, weekdays, numbers, etc) and declared sub-folder paths as formatted strings, making it easy to edit the base path.
 ```python
 # Set jarvis_dir to your actual path such as /pi/.../JarvisAudio
 jarvis_dir = "JarvisAudio"